 I am a certified CRLA (College Reading and Learning Association) tutor who has been tutoring since September of 2011.
 I started at Appalachian State University in their Learning Assistance Programme's University Tutoring Services tutoring math, biology, Japanese, and a variety of other subjects.
 Most weeks I worked 16 hours a week and in a typical semester I tutored 30+ students a week over a variety of subjects, with most of my sessions being full (capped at 3 students/session).

 While most of my experience tutoring is with college aged students, I am also quite at ease working with elementary through high school students.
 I have been involved with the Boy Scouts of America for the past ten years and have spent the past 4 as an Assistant Scoutmaster and Associate Crew Advisor for my troop/crew.
 Before that, I volunteered to be an Assistant Leader with my local cub scout camp as well as assisted my local cub pack and Boy Scout troop (moving with my younger brother as he aged through the ranks).
 I frequently help the boys in my troop with their homework, so I am very familiar with primary and secondary school education and at ease helping youth.

 I attended the NC School of Science & Mathematics for high school and graduated in December 2012 from Appalachian State University with a degree in Technical Photography, minoring in Teaching English as a Second Language (TESL).
-I plan to attend UNC-Charlotte for an MAT (Masters of Art in Teaching) in Math Secondary Education within the next couple of years.
+I will be attending UNC-Charlotte in Fall of 2014 for a Graduate Certificate in Teaching Secondary Ed Math as well as a Master of Arts in Teaching Secondary Ed Math.

 About My Tutoring Methods: